My Study Bible

 is buried; lay my bones beside his bones:

-13:32 For the saying which he cried by the word of YAHWEH יְהֹוָה
+13:32 For the saying that he cried by the word of YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-against the altar in Bethel, and against all the houses of the high places which are in the cities of Samaria, shall surely come to pass.
+, and concerning all the houses of the high places that [are] in the cities of Samaria, shall surely happen.

 Stubbornness of Jeoboam